Goaribari Island

 Goaribari is an island in southern Papua New Guinea.
 It is located in Gulf Province within the Gulf of Papua.
 During high tides, parts of the island are inundated.
 The vegetation is thick rainforest.

-Headhunting was alleged to occur locally, with the colonists citing the discovery of thousands of skulls in village houses and the longhouse in the early 20th century.
-However, the veracity of these claims were never ascertained.
-In 1901, two ministers and ten missionary students encroached on the region, intent on evangelising the First Nations locals.
-They were subsequently killed for their trespass.
-This led to a Royal Commission by the Australian government, which made unfounded claims of cannibalism by the First Nations people.
+Headhunting was evidenced by the discovery of thousands of skulls in village houses and the longhouse in the early 20th century.
+In 1901, two ministers and ten missionary students were murdered and cannibalized by island natives.

 Geography

 Goaribari Island measures about 5.8 miles in east–west direction.
 Risk Point is the eastern extreme and southward of it there is a sand bank, nearly dry at low water, which extends nearly 3 miles off the southeast side of the island.
 The island is covered with tall mangroves.

 The island is a formation at the delta of the Kikori and Omati Rivers.
 Its highest point is about 1 m above sea level; it consists of mud formation, sedimentary in nature.
 During very high tides (king tides during storm events), parts of the island become inundated.
 This has caused some deltaic villages to be relocated to higher ground.